adamdelancey/ms3-tips/README.md

 [View the live project here.](https://adamdelancey.github.io/ms3-tips/)

-As my submission for the Code Institute Milestone Project 3, this Tips website is a site where users can create, read, update and delete suggestion of things to do in Stockholm, for example where to eat and drink, in order to create a database of ideas that locals and tourists can use to maximise their experience in the city.It is designed to be responsive and accessible on a range of devices, making it interactive and easy to navigate for potential users.
+As my submission for the Code Institute Milestone Project 3, this Tips website is a site where users can create, read, update and delete suggestion of things to do in Stockholm, for example where to eat and drink, in order to create a database of ideas that locals and tourists can use to maximise their experience in the city.
+It is designed to be responsive and accessible on a range of devices, making it interactive and easy to navigate for potential users.

 <p align="center">